mdvanes/polygram/README.md

 ... write about missing features/shortcomings of Polymer ....
-... also still have to try thunk ...
+... also still have to try Thunk for the async calls ...